 - Modification of the environment positively or negatively like drilling holes, building dams etc.

-Anthropogenic activities and their impacts on environment
+Anthropogenic Activities and their impact on environment

-of or relating to the study of the origins and development of human beings.
 Most of the dictionaries defined the term “Anthropogenic” as “created or caused by human activity or “resulting from the influence of human beings on nature”

 The population of India has crossed the figure of 1.3 billion and the world population is estimated to have crossed the 7.5 billion mark.
 To meet the demand for food, housing and energy, environmental resources are being exploited at a fast pace.